 The larger the beets, the longer it takes.
 Check them at 45 minutes.
 Open the package and pierce one with a thin metal skewer like a cake tester.
 Pierce them all of the way through to insure the beets are roasted throughout.
 If they are not done, let them go a few minutes loner and re-check.
 Baby beets and small beets will roast a little faster.

-If you make these roast beets, please add your comment.
+If you make roasted beets in foil, please add your comment.
 I appreciate your feedback and enjoy hearing from you.
 If you loved it, please give it a 5-star rating!
 They really help other readers.

 📖 Recipe